-Lately I've been getting a lot of comments and questions about "breeding dogs with genetic defects" on my blog and social media.
+Lately I've been getting some comments and questions about DNA and Health Testing on my blog and social media.
 While I do test my dogs for genetic defects, both through PennHip screenings for Hip Dysplasia, as well as DNA testing, in no way do I consider myself an expert on the topic.
-Therefore at first I was going to remain silent on the subject.
-After all, all of my dogs' DNA and PennHip results are listed prominently on their individual pages on my website.
+Therefore I wasn't planning to write about the subject.
+All of my dogs' DNA and PennHip results are listed prominently on their individual pages on my website.
 So if someone wants to know about the health of my dogs and the breeding decisions I have made based on those results the info is very easy to find.
-But if someone was asking for an explanation of health testing in general then surely they could find a better resource than me.
+But if someone was asking for an explanation of health testing in general then I felt that they could find a better resource than me.

 As a Maremma Sheepdog Club of America Code of Ethics breeder, dairy goat breeder who utilized Maremmas to keep her animals safe, a business owner, LGD trainer and admin of multiple Maremma related social media pages or groups, I do feel I have a responsibility (and honor) to educate people about the breed I love, breed, rely on and work with daily on my farm.
-So when Kayla asked the question, "What are your thoughts on breeding dogs with genetic health issues?"
-I decided it was time I answered the questions she and others have been asking recently.
-So thank you, Kayla.
-Here goes!
+So though I'm no expert on the subject I'll give it a shot!

 If you would like to DNA test your own dog or learn more about DNA testing go here: